Silverado (film): Critical response

 Richard Corliss of Time didn't find the picture to be compelling, stating how the film "sprays the buckshot of its four or five story lines across the screen with the abandon of a drunken galoot aiming at a barn door.
 Though the film interrupts its chases and shootouts to let some fine actors stare meaningfully or spit out a little sagebrush wisdom, it rarely allows them to build the camaraderie that an old cowhand like Gabby Hayes exuded with no sweat."
 He ultimately came to the conclusion that Silverado "proves it takes more than love of the western to make a good one.
 Maybe the dudes at K-Tell were a mite too slick for the job."

-Similarly, the staff at TV Guide described how "Lawrence Kasdan bloats the plot with dozens of side stories that, in painfully predictable detail, show how each of our heroes has a reason for being in Silverado and why they decide to stick their necks out.
-Though much of the running time is devoted to these expository passages, it's all very basic and shallow."
+The staff at TV Guide described how "Lawrence Kasdan bloats the plot with dozens of side stories that, in painfully predictable detail, show how each of our heroes has a reason for being in Silverado and why they decide to stick their necks out.
+Though much of the running time is devoted to these expository passages, its all very basic and shallow."